WMTE (AM): Profile

 WMTE announced that it had been sold to Ft.
 Bend Broadcasting on September 24, 2010.
 The press release said that it would be signing off permanently on September 30, 2010.
 The station officially went silent just after midnight on Friday, October 1, 2010.

-Roy S. Henderson & Lake Michigan Broadcasting acquired the then silent WMTE in November 2010.
-WMTE, along with sister station WCUZ 100.1 FM is currently airing a talk format branded as "Talk Radio 1340 WMTE".
+Roy S. Henderson and Lake Michigan Broadcasting acquired the WMTE license in November 2010.
+WMTE, along with sister station WCUZ (100.1 FM), then aired a talk format branded as "Talk Radio 1340 WMTE".

 WMTE surrendered its license to the FCC on August 15, 2017; it was cancelled on August 21.